 Vancouver to Harrison Hot Springs: 122 km

 Make the journey your destination and take the road less travelled into the Fraser Valley along Highway 7.
-This is one of the more relaxed and scenic drives in BC.
+This is one of the more relaxed and scenic BC roadtrips.
 From Vancouver, the route heads eastward towards Harrison Hot Springs, following the mighty Fraser River.
 The road winds past the crowded suburbs of Coquitlam and Maple Ridge, then opens up to a sprawling landscape of farms, forests and the smaller communities of Agassiz, Harrison Mills, and Harrison Hot Springs.

 Discover charming cottages and an English-style manor house at Rowena’s on the River, nestled along the Harrison River.
 Go back in time to BC’s rural past at the Kilby Historic Site at Harrison Mills.
 Then venture to the village of Harrison Hot Springs in search of the elusive Sasquatch and the opportunity to soak in the healing mineral hot springs public pool.

 Stay at the Harrison Beach Hotel and enjoy views of Harrison Lake.
 Walk or bike the Lakeside Trail, pop into the Sasquatch Museum, and take a Circle Farm Tour of the region.
-Take a hike the spirit Trail or Heritage Walk, then dine at local favorites, Muddy Waters Restaurant, Morgan’s Bistro or the German cuisine-inspired Black Forest Restaurant.
+Take a hike the spirit Trail or Heritage Walk, then dine on local food at these popular favorites, Muddy Waters Restaurant, Morgan’s Bistro or the German cuisine-inspired Black Forest Restaurant.

 5. Powder Highway